-This morning we drive to Long Island and the Hamptons for the day.
-LongHouse Reserve, located in East Hampton, is a 16-acre garden with established lawns, ornamental borders, plant collections and outdoor sculpture, planned by the internationally recognised textile designer, Jack Lenor Larsen.
-The gardens include a collection of over 90 sculptures, including ceramics and bronzes by Toshiko Takaezu and bronzes by Costantino Nivola.
+Today we make an excursion to Long Island.
+LongHouse Reserve, located in East Hampton, is a 16-acre garden with established lawns, ornamental borders and plant collections, planned by the internationally recognised textile designer, Jack Lenor Larsen.
+The gardens house a collection of over 90 sculptures, including ceramics and bronzes by Toshiko Takaezu and bronzes by Costantino Nivola.
 Other well-known sculptures include Blue Cobalt Spears by Dale Chihuly; The Fly's Eye Dome, designed by Buckminster Fuller; Play it By Trust by Yoko Ono; Reclining Figure by Willem de Kooning; Irregular Progression by Sol LeWitt; and a gravity-defying kinetic sculpture by Takashi Soga.
 Overlooking lotus-filled Peter's Pond stand two black figures, Rabdomante by Magdalena Abakanowicz and, at the end of David's walk, Tumbling Women by Eric Fischl.

 At the conclusion of our tour we shall enjoy a boxed lunch in the garden and then travel to the nearby Pollock-Krasner House.
 In 1945 Jackson Pollock and his new wife, artist Lee Krasner, purchased this small homestead using a loan from Pollock's mentor Peggy Guggenheim.
 Lee had a studio area in the back parlour, and Jackson painted in an unheated upstairs bedroom.
 In June 1946, he had the barn moved from behind the house to the north side of the property and renovated it as his studio and it is here that Pollock produced his most famous paintings, including Autumn Rhythm (Metropolitan Museum of Art), Convergence (Albright-Knox Art Gallery), Blue Poles (National Gallery of Australia) and Lavender Mist (National Gallery, Washington DC).
-(Overnight New York) B
+(Overnight New York) BL